-(Note: we will reserve a block of rooms for September 28 & 29 for those who wish to arrive one or two days early in London.
-We will organize an optional excursion to Hampton Court on September 30, one of only two surviving palaces out of the many owned by King Henry VIII.)
+(Note: Our tour officially begins with a welcome dinner on September 21.
+However, we have reserved a block of rooms for the evenings of September 18, 19 & 20 for those who wish to arrive one or two days early in London.
+On September 21, we will organize an optional excursion to Hampton Court, one of only two surviving palaces out of the many owned by King Henry VIII.)

 Individual arrivals in London.
 Join staff and fellow travelers at this evening’s welcome dinner.